Xingorno/3DLIVUS/README.md

 ### How does 3DLIVUS acquire images during the procedure?

 <p align="justify">
   The 3D US acquisition is fully automatic.
-During procedure, the physician/sonographer firstly needs to place the convential US probe on the target area of the patient, then the probe can be automatically driven by the 3D US scanner to acquire a sequence of 2D US images, which is used for 3D US reconstruction.
+During the procedure, the physician/sonographer first needs to place the conventional US probe on the target area of the patient.
+Then, the probe can be automatically driven by the 3D US scanner to acquire a sequence of 2D US images, which are used for 3D US reconstruction.
 The whole process (including reconstruction) takes around 7-12 seconds.
 </p>

 <p align="center">